AdobeDocs/experience-platform.en/help/profile/merge-policies/ui-guide.md

 This opens the [!UICONTROL View Union Schema] dialog, showing all contributing schemas, identities, and relationships associated with the union schema.
 You can use the dialog to explore the union schema in the same way that you would by accessing the [!UICONTROL Union Schema] tab in the [!UICONTROL Profiles] section of the Platform UI.

-For detailed information on union schemas, including how to interact with them in the [!UICONTROL Union Schema] tab or the [!UICONTROL View Union Schema] dialog shown in the merge policies workflow, please visit the [union schema UI guide](union-schema.md).
+For detailed information on union schemas, including how to interact with them in the [!UICONTROL Union Schema] tab or the [!UICONTROL View Union Schema] dialog shown in the merge policies workflow, please visit the [union schema UI guide](../ui/union-schema.md).

 ![](../images/merge-policies/view-union-schema-dialog.png)

 ### [!UICONTROL Select Profile datasets] {#select-profile-datasets}

 On the **[!UICONTROL Select Profile datasets]** screen, you must select the **[!UICONTROL Merge method]** that you wish to use for your merge policy.
 Also displayed on the screen is the total number of [!UICONTROL Profile datasets] in your organization that relate to the schema class that was selected on the previous screen.

 Depending on the merge method that you choose, all of the Profile datasets will be merged by the order in which they were last updated (timestamp ordered) or you will need to select which Profile datasets to include in the merge policy and the order in which to merge them (dataset precedence).

-For more information on merge methods, please review the [merge methods](#merge-methods) section provided earlier in this document.
+For more information on merge methods, please refer to the [merge policies overview](overview.md).

 #### Timestamp ordered {#timestamp-ordered-profile}